-Similar to the previous work of Schrittwieser et al. [15] we are focussing at applications that solely rely on the users' phone number in the verification process (in Section 5 we extend our research selcted other messengers that also support user accounts).
+Similar to the previous work of Schrittwieser et al. [15] we are only looking at applications that solely rely on the users' phone number in the verification process, i.e. no passwords are involved.
 Generally this means that a new user has to enter his phone number when registering an account.
 The application will use this number as a means of identifying the user.
-To prevent malicious attackers from simply entering arbitrary phone numbers to impersonate their target, most applications include a verification process to make sure that the entered phone number actually belongs to the user.
-The way this verification is done varies between applications, but it usually involves some kind of authentication token (in most cases this is simply a 4 to 6-digit number) being communicated between the server and the phone in a way that enables the server to establish the authenticity of the entered phone number.
+To prevent malicious attackers from simply entering arbitrary phone numbers to impersonate their target, most applications include some sort of verification process to make sure that the entered phone number actually belongs to the user.
+The way this verification is done varies between applications, but it usually involves some kind of authentication token (in most cases this is simply a 4 to 6digit number) being communicated between the server and the phone in a way that enables the server to establish the authenticity of the entered phone number.
 This is almost universally done through SMS, although the actual protocol can be vastly different in terms of implementation and security.
 Most applications will simply send a short verification code per SMS to the number that the user is trying to register which they then have to copy into the application in order to prove that they are actually the owner of the given phone number.
 The individual protocols and their identified flaws will be outlined in Section 4.